-On Sunday 25 June, Charles Street Bus Bridge will open.
-This will mean some buses that previously travelled through North Perth to enter Perth CBD will now use the new bus bridge.
+Charles Street Bus Bridge opened on Sunday, 25 June.
+Some buses that previously travelled through North Perth to enter Perth CBD now use the new bus bridge.

 The $32.1m Charles Street Bus Bridge is a smart transport initiative that will improve travel times and reliability for Transperth passengers, as well as alleviating congestion for cars.
-Main Roads WA will build the bus bridge on behalf of the PTA.
+Main Roads WA built the bus bridge on behalf of the PTA.

 - Building new bus lanes, including a (approximately) 110m bus bridge over the Graham Farmer Freeway (from Charles Street to the existing James Street Bus Bridge)